R3VoLuT1OneR/docker-karbo/README.md

 # Docker-Karbo
 [Karbo](https://karbo.io) it is anonymous cryptocurrency.
-Karbo uses peer-to-peer network to synchronize decentrilized ledger between it's nodes.
+Karbo uses peer-to-peer network to synchronize decentralized ledger between it's nodes.
 Each node has a copy of all ever done transactions in the network.

 This Docker image include last version program to run Karbo node `karbowanecd`.